-The West Harlem Art Fund (WHAF) is a twenty-three-year old, public art and new media organization.
+The West Harlem Art Fund (WHAF) is a twenty-four year old, public art and new media organization.
 Like explorers from the past, who searched for new lands and people, WHAF offers opportunities for artists and creative professionals throughout NYC and beyond wishing to showcase and share their talent.
 The West Harlem Art Fund presents art and culture in open and public spaces to add aesthetic interest; promote historical and cultural heritage; and support community involvement in local development.
 Our heritage symbol Afuntummireku-denkyemmtreku: is the double crocodile from West Africa Ghana which means unity in diversity.

 View all posts by WHAF